Costco: Costco Home

 The first Costco Home warehouse opened in December 2002, in Kirkland, Washington.
 The warehouse's concept was to combine the value, setting and members-only elements of Costco's warehouse clubs with the product array one would find at an upscale home store, such as Fortunoff or Crate & Barrel.
-The Costco Home warehouses sold furniture, housewares, kitchen products and accessories from higher-end brands such as Lexington, Ralph Lauren and Waterford in a warehouse-club setting.
-Like traditional Costco warehouses, Costco Home was a cash-and-carry format with onsite inventory available for immediate pickup, meaning that members could collect and take items home with them that same day.
+The Costco Home warehouses sold furniture, housewares, kitchen products and accessories from higher-end brands such as Lexington, Ralph Lauren and Waterford Crystal in a warehouse-club setting.
+Like traditional Costco warehouses, Costco Home operated on a cash-and-carry basis, with on-site inventory available for immediate pickup, meaning members could collect items and take them home that same day.
 A second warehouse opened in 2004 in Tempe, Arizona.

 On April 2, 2009, the company announced that it would be abandoning its Costco Home concept, closing the two existing stores in Kirkland, Washington and Tempe, Arizona on July 3, 2009, and abandoning plans for a third warehouse in Portland, Oregon.

 Costco Fresh

 A grocery-centered format, named Costco Fresh, was announced in September 1999 for a 75,000 sqft two-story space in Manhattan, New York City.
 The company pulled out of an agreement to build the Manhattan store later that year after cost increases and local protests.
 The concept was revived in late 2002 for a store in Bellevue, Washington, near its Issaquah headquarters, at a former Kmart.
 The new store would primarily sell fresh produce, meats, seafood, and baked goods instead of bulk items, but would also have several features from normal Costco warehouses; it would also have a modified logo, with a fruit stem growing from the first "o" in the Costco name.
-The concept was dropped the following year, but the company retained interest in building a normal Costco store at the Bellevue site until 2008, when they abandoned the plans due to zoning regulations that would have required daylighting an underground creek.
+The concept was dropped the following year, but the company retained interest in building a normal Costco store at the Bellevue site until 2008, when it abandoned the plans due to zoning regulations that would have required daylighting an underground creek.